• Menu

 Q. Do I need to be concerned about mosquitoes / malaria?

-A. Malaria is not an issue in Morocco with the exception of some very rural areas (and we won’t be there).
+A. Malaria is not an issue in Morocco with the exception of some very rural areas (and our tours don’t go there).
 It’s unlikely that you’ll encounter mosquitoes but bringing a small amount of bug repellent might ensure you don’t see any 🙂

 Q. What sort of toilets should I expect?

-Q. How much walking is involved in this tour to Morocco?
+Q. How much walking is involved on your Morocco tours?

-If you’re unsteady on your feet, you might consider bringing a walking stick or pole.
+If you’re unsteady on your feet, you might consider bringing a walking stick or pole and shoes with ankle support.

 Q. Will it be cold when we are walking to the village near Imil?

-A. The elevation in that area is 6,000+, so there is a potential for it to be cool enough that pants and shoes with socks will be more comfortable.
+A. The elevation in that area is 6,000+, so there is the potential for it to be cool enough that you’ll want to be wearing pants (rather than shorts) and shoes with socks.
 You will also want a light jacket.

 Q. I get motion sickness.
 Will I be able to sit in the front of the van/bus on the tour